mphowardlab/azplugins/SourceConventions.md

-Contributions are encouraged using pull requests on Bitbucket for feature / fix branches.
+Contributions are encouraged using pull requests on GitHub for feature / fix branches.

 # New feature guidelines